what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 A different starting assumption on the meaning of a symbol is by definition a different reference frame - a different perspective.
 And yet science prides itself on the notion of "objectivity".
 That things are true irrespective of whether we believe them or not.
 The universe is the way it is - not the way we want it to be.
 It owes us no explanation!

 Scientists always leave out the fine print.
-Things are true IF you accept and **interpret** results agaist some fundamental axioms.
+Things are true IF you accept and **interpret** results against some fundamental axioms.
 The [seven base SI units](https://en.wikipedia.org/wiki/SI_base_unit).

 OK.
 Can you present me with a convincing argument as to why I should accept the SI units without appealing to pragmatism?
 As Dawkins said "Science works.
 Bitches".
 I don't dispute that science works.
 I am simply wondering if we can make it work even better if we were to align our units to the ontology of the universe.
 Also, what do you mean by "works"?